MARTIMM/gnome-gtk3/docs/content-docs/tutorial/getting-started.md

 {% include example-code/01-hello-world.pl6 %}
 {% endhighlight %}

 We will use a **Grid** to add the buttons to.
 Maybe you have heard of GtkVBox and GtkHBox.
 These are container classes where you can layout other widgets vertically or horizontally.
-They still exist in Gtk version 3 but are deprecated and therefore not supported by the Perl6 packages.
+They still exist in Gtk version 3 but are deprecated and therefore not supported by the Raku packages.
 However, the **Grid** class can do it all for you and easier.

 The method `.set-border-width()` on the **Window** is used to get some space around our buttons [43].
 Then an empty grid is created and added to the window [46,47].
 The buttons are created [50,51] but the second button is disabled with `.set-sensitive()` [52].
 This will be visible as a grayed-out button.